ZachcZhang/ZachcZhang/README.md

 - 👋 Hi, I’m ZachcZhang.I am a RA(Research Assistant) at the Hong Kong University of Science and Technology(GZ).I used to work at Tencent as an operation and maintenance developer.
-- 👀 I am interested in full stack development, SRE, data analysis, machine learning
+- 👀 I am interested in full stack development, SRE, data analysis, machine learning, deep learning.
-- 🌱 I’m currently learning data analysis, machine learning
+- 🌱 I’m currently learning data analysis, machine learning, deep learning.
 - 📫 my email:czhangcn@hkust-gz.edu.cn